MiranRaz/CardsList/README.md

 They are split into 2 paths: the CSS implementation is in the `/home` path, while the Mui implementation is in the `/mui` path.
 You can navigate between the two using the provided buttons for each link.

-The currently selected implementation is underlined with text decoration underline.
+The currently selected implementation is underlined.

 The design for both cards is similar, but not identical, as I wanted to showcase some differences.